crptec/sinovate/docs/inwallet_1click_guide.md

-> Do not close wallet till you see "Finished" - SINOVATE setUP is now complete.
-Depending on block confirmation speed, invoice payment, and the SIN coin burning process will automatically take between 3 and 10 minutes, up to 55 blocks.
+> Do not close wallet till you see "Finished."

 ![Image for post](assets/img/misc/in_wallet_setup_05.png)

-Check the transactions History of your wallet.
-Your node will automatically be up and running in around 10 to 15 minutes after the confirmations.
+  - SINOVATE infinitynode setUP is now complete.
+The block confirmation speed, invoice payment, and the SIN coin burning process will take between 3 and 10 minutes.
+The node will appear on the infinitynodes tab after 55 blocks.